 But, if you’re anything like me, you hate second-guessing when handling household pests, and I hope you do too.
-Therefore, in this post, I’ll be answering this question – “does Ammonia truly kill bed bugs and their nymphs?”
+Therefore, in this post, I’ll be answering this question – “Does Ammonia Kill Bed Bugs?
+Yes!…But how? what about their nymphs?”

 So, ammonia good for bed bugs?
-The short answer is YES.
-Ammonia (or Ammonium hydroxide a compound of nitrogen + hydrogen) kills bed bugs simply on contact.
+YES.
+Ammonia (or Ammonium hydroxide, a compound of nitrogen + hydrogen) kills bed bugs only on contact.
 But, you might need a combination of bed bugs control methods such as heat (done by an exterminator) or bed bug bombs.

-Ammonia is also used in making household cleaners to clean tough stains on kitchen counters, bathroom, toilets, sinks, and tubs.
-In addition, it’s great for eating away oil/ grease stains, killing bacteria, and food fermentation.
+It’s also great for eating away oil/ grease stains, killing bacteria, and food fermentation.
 It’s no wonder that ammonia is recommended for use in killing bed bugs.

 How to treat Bed Bugs with Ammonia

 1. To get started, get your Ammonia and dilute it as advised on the product label instructions.
-Generally should be 1 part of water and 1 part of Ammonia The key consideration when at this step is to ensure that you don’t waste your ammonia while still making sure that it kills the bed bug quickly.
+Generally, it should be 1 part of water and 1 part of Ammonia.

 4. It’s finally time to spray!
 Now, take the bottle with the ammonia plus alcohol solution and spray the bed bug hideouts.
-Such areas include under carpets, baseboards, bed frames and mattresses.
-While spraying, ensure you lift any covers or lids that could be hiding some bed bug, their eggs and larvae.
+Such areas include carpets, baseboards, bed frames, and mattresses.
+While spraying, ensure you lift any covers or lids that could be hiding some bed bug, their eggs, and larvae.

 5. Finally, some people recommend using the ammonia solution in healing bed bug bites.
 Is this method safe?
 Is it effective?
-My informed opinion is that ammonia will be great in healing the bed bugs bites.
-However, the main issue is that most of us might get the concentration wrong which might be toxic to your skin.
-Therefore, I advise that you avoid ammonia in trying to heal bed bug bites.
+My informed opinion is that ammonia will be great in healing bed bug bites.

 6. Repeat the bed bug spraying process after 24 hours until you can see no moving bugs.
-In addition, ensure that you machine-wash the infested clothing and fabric with the highest allowable temperature.
-In addition, ensure that you vacuum the floor and wash all the carpets and rugs.
+Also, ensure that you machine-wash the infested clothing and fabric with the highest allowable temperature.
+Also, ensure that you vacuum the floor and wash all the carpets and rugs.

 Safety Precautions for handling Ammonia

 However, when mixed with chemicals such as bleach, you must be extra cautious to avoid poisoning.
-For example, bleach (which is basically chlorine) mixes with ammonia to produce chloramine – hazardous for humans and pets.
+For example, bleach (which is chlorine) combines with ammonia to produce chloramine – hazardous for humans and pets.